The Present Meaning of the First Amendment Religion ClausesChapter 12

-The Previous chapter addressed the importance of the Supreme Court’s interpretation of the First Amendment religion clauses.
+The previous chapter addressed the importance of the Supreme Court’s interpretation of the First Amendment religion clauses.
 In this chapter, the Court’s current interpretation of the religion clauses is addressed.

-In evaluating whether a particular law or government action violates the "free exercise" clause, the Supreme Court has formulated the following two rules: first, government may never interfere with an individual’s right to believe whatever he or she wants.
-Second, in deciding whether or not a government law, regulation, or practice that burdens religiously motivated conduct violates the free exercise clause, various principles apply.
-For example, “generally applicable criminal prohibitions” that burden religiously motivated conduct do not violate the free exercise clause.
+In evaluating whether a particular law or government action violates the “Free Exercise” Clause, the Supreme Court has formulated the following two rules: first, government may never interfere with an individual’s right to believe whatever he or she wants.
+Second, in deciding whether or not a government law, regulation, or practice that burdens religiously motivated conduct violates the Free Exercise Clause, various principles apply.
+For example, “generally applicable criminal prohibitions” that burden religiously motivated conduct do not violate the Free Exercise Clause.
 Such prohibitions are presumptively valid and need not be supported by a compelling state interest.

-In other cases, the courts must consider (i) whether the activity was motivated by and rooted in legitimate and sincerely held religious belief, (ii) whether the activity was unduly and substantially burdened by the government’s action, and (iii) whether the government has a compelling interest in limiting the religious activity that cannot be accomplished by less restrictive means.
+In other Free Exercise cases, the courts must consider (i) whether the activity was motivated by and rooted in legitimate and sincerely held religious belief, (ii) whether the activity was unduly and substantially burdened by the government’s action, and (iii) whether the government has a compelling interest in limiting the religious activity that cannot be accomplished by less restrictive means.